 What Are the Potential Long-Term Side Effects of Ozempic?

-Patients use semaglutide and other GLP-1 agonists for extended periods of time, possibly for the patient’s lifetime, especially if used as a weight-management medication.
+Patients use semaglutide and other GLP-1 agonists for extended periods, possibly for their lifetime, especially if used as weight-management medications.
 However, according to a JAMA Medical News and Perspectives study, we still have a limited understanding of the possible long-term side effects of Ozempic, especially among patients taking GLP-1 drugs to fight obesity.

 Based on rodent studies, GLP-1 drugs may cause medullary thyroid cancer.
 However, because cancer usually develops slowly over time, we will need many years to accumulate sufficient data to show a causal impact between Ozempic use and cancer.